hrbrmstr/vegalite/README.md

 (but the last one just isn't sorted).

-Functions also exist which enable creation of widgets from a JSON spec and turning a `vegalite} package created object into a JSON spec.
+Functions also exist which enable creation of widgets from a JSON spec and turning a `vegalite` package created object into a JSON spec.

 You start by calling `vegalite()` which allows you to setup core configuration options, including whether you want to display links to